-indeed take the most time.
+Remarkably, the response 300 and the responses in the range 181 - 294 are the quickest.
+Apparently 300 is indeed the instinctive response and responses in the range 181 - 294 are the result of "random" choice without a clear rationale.
+The responses in the range 295 - 299, which imply greater cognitive efforts, indeed take the most time.
 The "victims" of game theory who chose 180 are somewhere in between.
 The shape of their distribution seems to indicate that some of the subjects calculated the equilibrium (a cognitive operation) and that some of them were already familiar with the game.

-The time response data add meaning to the results.
+The time response data adds meaning to the results.
 Choices associated with a long time response are likely to be the outcome of a more intensive use of a cognitive process whereas a more instinctive process might be responsible for short time response.
-The distinction between fast intuitive operations and slow cognitive operations is related to the psychologists' distinction between systems 1 and 2 (see, for example, Stanovich and West (2000) and Kahneman (2003)).
+The distinction between fast intuitive operations and slow cognitive operations is related to the psychologists' distinction between systems 1 and 2 (see for example, Stanovich and West (2000) and Kahneman (2003)).
 However, note that we had no model in mind before looking at the data and we are still a long way from explaining the stable distribution of responses across different populations.